JonahKember/MA-Thesis/Dynamic_Efficiency.md

  ## Measuring Dynamic Efficiency

-The measure referred to here as 'dynamic efficiency' is the broadcast centrality of each node, averaged across the whole network.
+The measure referred to as 'dynamic efficiency' is the broadcast centrality of each node averaged across the whole network.
 Broadcast centrality is a measure of communication that assumes information travels along every possible path, through a method called 'diffusion' (i.e., a node sends information from one node to all of it's neighbouring nodes).
-This is in conrast to 'routing' methos, which assume information is dissmeinated along the shortest route.
+This is in conrast to 'routing' methos, which assume information is disseminated along the shortest route.
 In reality, information transfer between large-scale brain areas likely relies on a balance of both shortest-path routing and diffusion routing.
 Relying solely on either is associated with large metabolic costs- using shortest path routing requires inforamtion about the global topology of the whole network (which is metaboically expensive), while diffusion routing requires a large number of signals to be sent in order to reach a target in an appropriate amount of time and with a strong enough signal (which is also metabolically expensive).